 - Faculty and students collaborate on research ranging a wide variety of disciplines such as chemistry, biology, history, human resources, psychology, computer science, mathematics, art and graphic design.

-- In 2012, more than 90% of graduates reported either being employed or going to graduate school within 9 months of graduation.
+- Of the graduates who responded, from the 2014 Graduation Class, 97.1% of graduates report either being employed or going to graduate school within 9 months of graduation.

-- One out of every three undergraduates graduate with honors.
+- One out of two undergraduates graduate with honors.
+2014 Graduating Class - 50% graduated with Honors.

 - Mount Mercy’s faculty is the heart of the institution.
 Faculty members are encouraged to take part in community presentations, conference presentations, research, and collaborative projects that involve Mount Mercy students.
 Together, Mount Mercy students and faculty have delved into myriad academic areas as they engage in research projects that cross multiple disciplines and academic majors.
 Mount Mercy faculty are recognized by peers and colleagues for their outstanding work, professional service, and continued education.